top of page

 WHO WE ARE

-Near Futures Projects isn’t a conventional non-profit, we’re a network, a set of experiments, a commitment to practice something new, something vibrant, something delicious as capitalism, as we know it, dies, and the unknown future of this nation unfolds.
+Near Futures Projects is a set of experiments committed to creating something vibrant and delicious as capitalism dies and the future of this land unfolds.

 We’re based in Apalachicola, Florida.
 We belong to the waterways and woods of the Gulf Coast, the Apalachicola National Forest, the Apalachicola-Chattahoochee-Flint River Basin and the Aucilla-suwanee-Ochlocknee River Basin.